donbrowne/magpie-gdp12/README.txt

 UNINSTALLATION

+If you set the DESTDIR variable in the makefile during installation, run the following -

+  make distclean

-Run the following (where DESTDIR should be the same path that was specified during installation) -
+If you specified the DESTDIR as a command line argument, run the following (where DESTDIR should be the same path that was specified during installation) -

   make distclean DESTDIR=/home/magpie/public_html/